unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_overlap.md

 ## Timeexpanded / Deconvolved ModelFit
 #### 1. specify a temporal basisfunction
 By default, we would want to use a FIR basisfunction.
-See [basisfunctions.md](@ref) for more details.
+See [Basis Functions](@ref) for more details.
 ```@example Main
 basisfunction = firbasis(τ=(-0.4,.8),sfreq=50,name="stimulus")
 nothing #hide